Ford Materials Recycling Facility - Site Visit - Mon 11th October - 10am - 12pm - Part of Eco Open Houses 2020 event - FULLY BOOKED

 Held bi-annually over a number of weeks.

-Please see the Eco Open Houses online brochure for further information.
+Please see the Eco Open Houses online brochure for further information on the planned 2020 event.

 Held annually on the first or second Saturday of February.